 Businesses want to save time whenever possible since saving time translates into saving money and making more money for your efforts.
 And, when it comes to making money, email marketing has the highest ROI of any of the other marketing efforts listed above.
 Yet, email marketing is time-consuming, requiring frequent touches to ensure efficacy as you send emails, monitor performance, and work toward lead nurturing with the right message for each stage in the marketing funnel.
 Email marketing and its close relative, SMS marketing (text messaging), call for utilizing marketing automation to increase sales with less time and effort.

 Finding ways to automate your omnichannel marketing strategy is no longer an option in most businesses since effective nurturing requires a wide range of channels with seamless consistency across channels to reinforce messaging.
-With omnichannel marketing, you must pay close attention coordination across each channel so your customers receive a seamlessly integrated experience.
+With omnichannel marketing, you must pay close attention to coordination across each channel so your customers receive a seamlessly integrated experience.
 Here are some tips if you’re new to the processes involved in utilizing marketing automation for higher returns.

 1. What is marketing automation?